alronz/b2c-database-selection/Cassandra/Examples/tpch.md

-As mentioned in previous sections (link to the query options section), Cassandra supports some built in aggregate functions such as sum, avg, min, max and count.
-However if you want to perform some mathematical operations in the SELECT clause, then you will have to create a separate user defined function for that.
-As seen in the SQL query, we need to perform the below mathematical operations inside the SELECT clause:
+As mentioned in a [previous sections](../Search Data/queryOptions.md), Cassandra supports some built in aggregate functions such as sum, avg, min, max and count.
+However if you want to perform some mathematical operations within the SELECT statement, you will have to create a separate user defined function for that.
+As seen in the SQL query, we need to perform the below mathematical operations in the SELECT statement:

 ````
 sum(l_extendedprice*(1-l_discount)) as sum_disc_price